diabolical-ninja/yeltahir.com/content/posts/sir_model/index.md

-Also, the book [Modeling Infectious Diseases in Humans and Animals](https://press.princeton.edu/books/hardcover/9780691116174/modeling-infectious-diseases-in-humans-and-animals) by Matt J. Keeling and Pejman Rohani is an excellent read and great introduction to mathematical modelling of diseases, covering compartmental models discussed here and its many variations.
+Additionally, for those looking to learn more the book [Modeling Infectious Diseases in Humans and Animals](https://press.princeton.edu/books/hardcover/9780691116174/modeling-infectious-diseases-in-humans-and-animals) by Matt J. Keeling and Pejman Rohani is an excellent read and great introduction to mathematical modelling of diseases, covering compartmental models discussed here and its many variations.